aravindnatarajan/mcp_example/README.md

-# Model Contect Protocol (MCP) example.
+# Example showing the use of Agents with Model Contect Protocol (MCP).

 Uses a local LLM and Ollama.

 DuckDuckGo's free API is used to get web links given a query, and text is scraped using BeautifulSoup.
-The API is converted to an MCP server, and exposed to the LLM as a tool.
+The API is converted to an MCP server, and exposed to the ReAct agent as a tool.
 The tool is only called if necessary.

 # 🔌 MCP Python Implementation Example (`mcp_example`)